Scale-discretised ridgelet transform on the sphere: Spherical Radon Transform

-For scalar signals, the restriction to signals with harmonic coefficients non-zero for even $\el$ only corresponds to signals with antipodal symmetry (\ie\ signals that are invariant under the transformation $\vect{\hat{\sa}} \rightarrow -\vect{\hat{\sa}}$).
-Such a condition is expected since the signal on the sphere recovered from the forward spherical Radon transform is itself antipodal.
+For scalar signals, the restriction to signals with harmonic coefficients non-zero for even $\el$ only corresponds to signals with antipodal symmetry -- unsurpisingly, as the forward spherical Radon transform necessarily produces antipodal signals.
+In practice, inversion can be performed accurately up to very high $\el$.